tenpy/tenpy/docs/contribution.rst

 - Use the python package `nose <http://nose.readthedocs.io/en/latest/>`_ for testing.
   Run it simply with ``nosetest`` in `tests/`.
 - A To-Do list can be found in :doc:`docs/todo.rst <todo>`.
 It also contains a bug list.
+  Sphinx also extract blocks following ``.. todo ::`` from doc-strings, generating a list
-- During development, you can introduce `# TODO` comments.
+- During development, you might introduce ``# TODO`` comments.
 But also try to remove them again later!
-  Or at least add an entry in the todo list...
+  If you're not completely sure that you will remove it soon, please add a doc-string with a ``.. todo ::`` block, such that we can keep track of it as explained in the previous point.

-  During development, unfinished functions should ``raise NotImplementedError()``.
+  Even during development, unfinished functions should ``raise NotImplementedError()``.
   Locations of bugs may be marked with `# BUG`.
 But also add them to the bug list in docs/todo.rst.